 Scott Halloran and Michael Calkins give new meaning to the term 'friendly competitors.'
 In 2011, after successfully running their own vending operations for years, they merged their companies and became an 11-route operation with 40 micro markets, serving the greater Richmond, Va. area.

-“We were two like-minded local companies using technology,” said Halloran.
-To him and Calkins, it seemed better to become partners than stay competitors.
+"We were two like-minded local companies using technology," said Halloran.
+To him and Calkins, it made more sense to become partners instead of remain competitors.

 Merging allowed Trolley House to take advantage of route driver efficiencies and additional locations.
 It also helped the operation survive the Great Recession.
 "It [the recession] drove two or three other vending operators out of business in our area," said Calkins.
 Trolley House, however, emerged strong and prosperous.